y7q12002-byte/Separable-Fourier-Neural-Operator/README.md

 # Separable-Fourier-Neural-Operator
-SepFNO: A Separable Fourier Neural Operator for Efficient High-Dimensional PDE Learning
+This is the codebase for the paper "SepFNO: A Separable Fourier Neural Operator for Efficient High-Dimensional PDE Learning".

-Codes and data will be available on a Github repository upon acceptance.
+Codes and data will be available upon acceptance.